Relational Memory: Native In-Memory Accesses on Rows and Columns: Evaluation

-\Paragraph{Efficient Data Transformation} We now take a closer look at the right-hand graph of Figure~\ref{fig:Q1} that focuses on the comparison between accessing data from the in-memory row-store, the in-memory column-store, and the \textbf{MLP} design of the \sysName.
-We observe that for any column width, hot \textbf{MLP} is faster than the row-store access.
-Note that as the column width increases, the benefit from \textbf{MLP} decreases because the number of cache lines that we can skip reduces.
-A key result is that \textbf{requesting a single column from \sysName} (which performs the projection and ships the data to the processor) and \textbf{accessing the same column from a pure column-store data organization have the same latency} (Columnar Access vs. MLP Hot).
-This allows us to treat row-oriented data as any hybrid layout with no data transformation latency.
+Figure~\ref{fig:Q1} shows that \sysName outperforms direct row-wise access irrespectively of whether accesses are cold or hot.
+The takeaway is twofold.
+First, \emph{accessing a group of columns via \sysName} delivers the data with the \emph{optimal layout and outperforms direct accesses} to a row-oriented version of data in memory.
+Second, \emph{\sysName achieves an average latency that is comparable to pure columnar accesses}.
+Specifically, Figure~\ref{fig:Q1} shows that for column size 16~bytes and above, $Q1$ is faster through \sysName rather than through a pure column-store.
+Therefore, data can be simply stored row-wise in memory while any hybrid layout can be delivered by the \sysName with no row-to-column data transformation latency.

-\Paragraph{Cache Requests and Misses} The benefits from \textbf{MLP} observed in Figure~\ref{fig:Q1} for $Q1$ can be further explained if we take a careful look at the composition of cache requests and misses.
-Figure~\ref{fig:cache-miss} shows the number of L1/L2 cache requests along with the number of misses for the best design (\textbf{MLP}).
-We observe that \sysName has significantly lower cache misses both in L1 and L2, which explains the significant performance savings despite the fact that routing data through the accelerator comes at a cost.
+\Paragraph{Cache Miss Ratio} The benefits from \textbf{MLP} observed in Figure~\ref{fig:Q1} for $Q1$ can be further explained if we take a careful look at the composition of cache requests and misses.
+Figure~\ref{fig:cache-miss} shows the L1 (top) and L2 (bottom) cache requests/misses for the \textbf{MLP} design.
+We observe that \sysName causes better cache utilization in both L1 and L2, which explains the significant performance savings despite the cost of routing data through the accelerator.
 Note that the total size of the target column does not fit in L1, but since the column is accessed sequentially, the L1 pre-fetcher can drastically reduce the L1 misses.
 The high number of L2 requests is attributed to the L1 pre-fetcher.
-Overall, \sysName provides better cache locality as no extra data items are ever propagated to the CPU caches beyond what strictly required to execute the query at hand.
+Overall, \sysName provides ideal cache locality as no extra data items are ever propagated to the CPU caches beyond what strictly required to execute the query at hand.
+Conversely, accessing the three columns in the column-store creates three independent sequential access streams.
+The CPU in our target SoC supports up to four independent pre-fetch streams.
+Therefore most of the memory access cost is successfully hidden.
+On the other hand, directly accessing a few columns from a row-wise data representation in memory fetches a lot of unnecessary (columns), leading to poor locality.